There’s just something about packing for a road trip that never fails to make my heart beat faster.

 Car Manual — Most rental cars will have a manual in the car by default, but if you’re taking your own car on a road trip, make sure your own is in the glove compartment!
 It’s possible you’ve never needed to look through it before, but it can be a lifesaver on a road trip, especially if you’re traveling in rural areas.

-Rental Contract (If Applicable) — If you’re renting a car for your road trip, be sure to keep your rental contract handy–we generally keep ours in the glove compartment.
+Rental Contract (If Applicable) — If you’re renting a car for your road trip (here’s where we recommend shopping for one), be sure to keep your rental contract handy!
+We generally keep ours in the glove compartment.

 Roadside Emergency Kit — If you’re taking your own car on your road trip, hopefully you already have one of these packed and ready to go–but if not, now is the time to buy one!
 Basic roadside emergency kits are extremely useful, very affordable, and a great way to stay safe on the road.